davidgarza01/davidgarza01.github.io/index.md

+# Class 11/30/2018
+This week we learend a how to write classes more explicitly.
+First, I learend what is de "__init__" function.
+Second, I learned how to use the dot in a variable in a  parameter (i.e self.values, becasue I did not understood it theat well before.
+Third, we are doing a card game, we are splitting, shuffling, etc. Fourth, we are doing everything inside functions, and we have a differnet file for the suit, card or rank.
+Sixth, I finally understan how the returns work, in a function when you put return it means that that value is going outside of the function.

 # Functions 11/02/2018
 This week i learned how to do functions.
 Second, I learned that functions only one whenever you tell them to work, they can be in the programm but they will not start working unless you tell it to.
 Third, I learned that you can but variables inside the function (def cars(red, blue).
 Fourth, I learned that those variables follow the chronological order.
 Fifth, so when you put a variable outside the function you can put (chevy = camaro, doedge = charger), then write ( cars(chevy, doedge) ) and it will use chevy as red and doedge as blue.
 Sixth, I learned how to to bubble sort and selection sort.